pallet/ritz/README.md

 {:dev {:plugins [[lein-ritz "0.3.0-SNAPSHOT"]]}}
 ```

+In either case, start a swank server with `lein ritz` inside your project directory,
+and then use `M-x slime-connect` in emacs to connect to it.

 ### Lein 1

 To make ritz available in all your projects, install the lein-ritz plugin.